|Text: Romans 12:1, 4-6

 So then, my friends, because of God's great mercy to us I appeal to you: Offer yourselves as a living sacrifice to God, dedicated to his service and pleasing to him.
 This is the true worship that you should offer. Ö We have many parts in the one body, and all these parts have different functions.
 In the same way, though we are many, we are one body in union with Christ, and we are all joined to each other as different parts of one body.
 So we are to use our different gifts in accordance with the grace that God has given us.

-In 17th century Italy, in the town of Cremona, lived a young boy named Antonio.
-Antonio was often sad because he lived in a town that was famous for its music, but he could neither sing nor play.
+In a small town in Italy lived a young boy who was often sad because he lived in a community that was famous for its music, but unfortunately he didn't have any natural ability to either sing or play music.

-Antonioís voice was high and squeaky, so he was not welcome in the Cremona Boysí Choir.
-When he took violin lessons, the neighbours persuaded his parents to make him stop.
-Yet, Antonio still wanted to make music.
+His voice was high and squeaky, so he wasn't welcome in the Boysí Choir at the Church.
+He tried to take violin lessons but neighbours complained so much his parents decided to end his lessons.
+Yet, the boy loved music and still wanted to make music.

-Antonioís friends kidded him because it seemed that his only talent was whittling, but he did not give up.
-One day the boy learned that a world-famous violinmaker named Amati lived in Cremona.
-The next morning Antonio went to visit Amati and begged to serve as his apprentice.
+The boy's friends made fun of him because it seemed that his only talent was whittling pieces of wood, but he didn't give up.
+One day the boy learned that a violinmaker had moved to his town.
+Timidly he went to the violinmaker's shop and begged to serve as his apprentice.
 For many years he studied and worked.
-Antonioís knack for whittling grew into a skill of carving; his hobby became his craft.
+The young boyís knack for whittling grew into a skill for carving; his hobby became his craft.
 Patiently he fashioned many violins, striving to make each one better and more beautiful than the one before.

 Paul doesnít let us off the hook because we think that we donít have as many talents as another person or because we think we canít do something as well as someone else.
 He doesnít even allow us to think that a partial use of our gifts will do or that we use them only when it suits us.